The Ghost Busters: Production

 In an interview conducted with Bob Burns III in 2007, he revealed that all 15 episodes were taped in a span of 9 weeks, every other day.
 Burns also revealed that the show did well enough in the ratings to warrant a second season, coming in at number two behind The Shazam!/ISIS Hour, but Filmation decided instead to put more money into its number-one program, thus canceling the show after one season.
 Though the series ended, reruns were broadcast for some time afterward.
-Burns stated that it was rumored that the master tapes of all 15 episodes had been destroyed after having changed hands a few times.
-Fortunately, this rumor was put to rest when a full set of the master tapes (or copies) was re-discovered, and subsequently released on DVD.